-During short-term and long-term extended operations (approximately day 2 through day 62 after an upload), the almanac data, UTC parameters and ionospheric data will not be maintained current and will degrade in accuracy from the time of last upload.
+If the CS is unable to upload the SVs (the CS is unavailable or the SV is unable to accept and process the upload), the almanac data, UTC parameters and ionospheric data will not be maintained current and will degrade in accuracy from the time of last upload.

-6.3.3 Block IIA Mode (Block IIR/IIR-M) and Extended Navigation Mode (Block II-F).
+6.3.3 Extended Navigation Mode (Block IIR/IIR-M/IIF)

-6.3.3.1 Block IIA Mode (Block IIR/IIR-M).
+6.3.3.1 Extended Navigation Mode (Block IIR/IIR-M)

-The Block IIR/IIR-M SVs, when operating in the Block IIA mode, will perform similarly to the Block IIA SVs and have the capability of storing at least 60 days of navigation data, with current memory margins, to provide positioning service without contact from the CS for that period (through short-term and long-term extended operations).
-(Contractual requirements for these SVs specify transmission of correct data for only 14 days to support short-term extended operations while in IIA mode.)
+The Block IIR/IIR-M SVs have the capability of storing at least 60 days of navigation data, with current memory margins, to provide positioning service without contact from the CS for that period (through short-term and long-term extended operations).
 Under normal conditions, the CS will provide daily uploads to each SV, which will allow the SV to maintain normal operations as defined in paragraph 6.2.3.1 and described within this IS.